The bullet point immediately below is linked to a key section of Nancy Pelosi’s profile, a section that is situated on its own, separate page.

 According to documents obtained under the Freedom of Information Act, during 2008-09 Pelosi incurred expenses of some $2.1 million for her use of Air Force jets for travel—including $101,429 for in-flight expenses such as food and alcohol.
 She regularly used Air Force aircraft to travel back-and-forth between Washington and her home district, at an average cost of $28,210.51 per flight.
 And, of 103 Pelosi-led congressional delegations during the two-year period, 31 trips included members of her family.

-In the aftermath of the Bush administration, Pelosi repeatedly characterized waterboarding—an enhanced-interrogation technique which the CIA had used on a handful of high-value terrorist suspects during the Bush years—as a form of torture that was wholly incompatible with American values and unacceptable under any circumstances.
+Following the end of the Bush administration, Pelosi repeatedly characterized waterboarding—an enhanced-interrogation technique which the CIA had used on a handful of high-value terrorist suspects during the Bush years—as a form of torture that was wholly incompatible with American values and unacceptable under any circumstances.
 Moreover, she called for punitive action against those in the Bush administration who had deemed waterboarding appropriate.
 In response to suggestions that Pelosi herself may actually have been aware of waterboarding’s use for several years, the congresswoman told reporters on April 23, 2009: “We were not—I repeat—were not told that waterboarding or any of these other enhanced interrogation methods were used.
 What they did tell us is that they had some … Office of [Legal] Counsel opinions, that they could be used, but not that they would.”

 Then, in May 2009 it was learned that as early as September 2002, the CIA had actually briefed Pelosi herself about its use of waterboarding in certain circumstances, and that the congresswoman had never subsequently raised any objection.
 Pelosi responded to these reports by accusing the CIA of “misleading the Congress of the United States.”
 “They mislead us all the time,” she said.